Ilyes512/WPF/README.md

 Looking for collaborators!
 ==========================
 Please, if you have tips or idea's, then please share them!
-Just put them on under the issues.
+Just put them under the issues.